ishandutta2007/free-api/README.md

  - Express query (can be called online) : You can query the express mail of most mainstream courier according to the courier number —— <a href = "https: //www.free-api .com / doc / 289 "> Interface address </a>

- - File conversion : The file is converted to the specified format, and a successful conversion is returned —— <a href =" https : //www.free-api.com/doc/290 "> Interface address </a>
+ - File conversion : The file is converted to the specified format, and a successful conversion is returned —— <a href = "https://www.free-api.com/doc/290 "> Interface address </a>

  - Get file conversion content : According to the id obtained after the file conversion is successful, the query is converted into.—— <a href="https://www.free-api.com/doc/291"> Interface address </a>